A divine appointment

 Luke 21:36

 Then if there shall be two plowing in the field, one righteous and the other evil, the one will be taken and the other left.
 Two women will be grinding at a mill, one will be taken and the other left.
-This is because the angels at the end of the world will remove the stumbling blocks from the world and will separate the good from the evil.
+This is because the angels at the end of the age will remove the stumbling blocks from the world and will separate the good from the evil.

 Matthew 24:40-41 Shem Tov Hebrew